Looney Tunes

-Looney Tunes is an American media franchise produced and distributed by Warner Bros.
-The franchise began as a series of animated short films that originally ran from 1930 to 1969, alongside its spin-off series Merrie Melodies, during the golden age of American animation.
-Following a revival in the late 1970s, new shorts were released theatrically as recently as 2014.
+Looney Tunes is an American media franchise owned by Warner Bros.
+Entertainment.
+The franchise began as a series of animated short films that originally ran from 1930 to 1969, alongside its spin-off series Merrie Melodies, produced by Warner Bros.
+Cartoons during the golden age of American animation.
+Following a revival in the late 1970s, new movies were released theatrically recently like Coyote vs. Acme.
 The two series introduced a large cast of characters, including Bugs Bunny, Daffy Duck, Elmer Fudd and Porky Pig.
 The term Looney Tunes has since been expanded to also refer to the characters themselves.

 Looney Tunes and Merrie Melodies were initially produced by Leon Schlesinger and animators Hugh Harman and Rudolf Ising from 1930 to 1933.
-Schlesinger assumed full production from 1933 until he sold his studio to Warner Bros. in 1944, after which it was renamed Warner Bros.
+Schlesinger assumed full production from 1933 until he sold his studio to Warner Bros.
+Pictures in 1944, after which it was renamed Warner Bros.
 Cartoons.
 The Looney Tunes title was inspired by that of Walt Disney's Silly Symphonies.
-The shorts initially showcased musical compositions owned by Warner's music publishing interests through the adventures of such characters as Bosko and Buddy.
+The shorts initially showcased musical compositions owned by Warner's music publishing interests through the adventures of such characters as Bosko, Foxy and Buddy.
 However, the shorts gained a higher profile upon the debuts of directors Tex Avery, Friz Freleng, Chuck Jones, Bob Clampett, and Robert McKimson, and voice actor Mel Blanc later in the decade.
 Porky Pig and Daffy Duck became the featured Looney Tunes characters, while Merrie Melodies featured one-shot cartoons and minor recurring characters.

 After Bugs Bunny became popular in the Merrie Melodies shorts of the early 1940s, Looney Tunes moved from black-and-white to color production between 1942 and 1943 (Merrie Melodies having already been in color since 1934).
 The two series gradually lost their distinctions, and shorts were assigned to each series arbitrarily.
 From 1942 to 1964, Looney Tunes and Merrie Melodies were the most popular animated shorts in movie theaters.

 Looney Tunes has become one of the highest-grossing media franchises of all time, spawning several television series, feature films, comic books, music albums, video games, and amusement park rides.
 Many of the characters have made and continue to make cameo appearances in television shows, films, and other media.
-Bugs Bunny, in particular, is regarded as a cultural icon as well as the mascot of Warner Bros.
-Pictures, and has a star on the Hollywood Walk of Fame.
+Bugs Bunny, in particular, is regarded as a cultural icon as well as the mascot of Warner Bros., and has a star on the Hollywood Walk of Fame.
 Many Looney Tunes and Merrie Melodies films are ranked among the greatest animated cartoons of all time, and five of them have won Academy Awards.
 In 2013, TV Guide counted Looney Tunes as the third greatest television cartoon series of all time, behind The Simpsons and The Flintstones, the latter of which also featured the voice talents of Mel Blanc and Bea Benaderet.